 WHERE HAVE WE HEARD THAT BEFORE?
 The comic polka from The Key is used yet again, faintly in the background, during Dodo and Fausta’s first scene together.
 And the cheesy jazz piece from Miranda, which was repeated in Paprika, pops up again here.

-CURIOSITIES: Though Moravia’s original novel is not mentioned in the credits, it is shown on screen twice: Dodo peeks through his neighbors’ window and sees them watching a porno tape starring Tinto Brass as a voyeur who’s reading Moravia’s L’uomo che guarda.
+CURIOSITIES: Though Moravia’s original novel is not mentioned in the credits, it is shown on screen twice: Dodo peeks through his neighbors’ window and sees them watching what appears to be a porno tape, but which is actually the preview for L’uomo che guarda, which features Tinto Brass as a voyeur who’s reading Moravia’s L’uomo che guarda.
 (How’s that for self-referencing?)
 A few moments later, Dodo peeks through a transom window and sees Fausta reading the novel.
 There is also some emphasis placed upon Céline’s Nord.
 Is that Paolo Lanza at the front of the classroom?

 TECHNICAL NOTES: Most of the film was masked in the camera at 1.66:1 and needs to be projected that way.
 Yet several shots were mistakenly masked in the camera at the smaller 1.75:1.
 If you don’t understand the difference, study the frame captures below.

-WARNING: Yes, there is an English dub available in PAL-system Region-2 DVD from England.
-Do not watch it unless you’re really desperate to understand the dialogue.
-The English dub is cut to pieces—and it’s a lousy transfer to boot — and whoever dubbed Dodo sounded like a dork.
+WARNING: Yes, there is an English dub available in PAL-system Region-2 DVD from England, and also now released in the US.
+Do not watch it.
+The English dub is cut to pieces — and it’s a lousy transfer to boot — and whoever dubbed Dodo sounded like a dork.
 And many of the opening and closing credits in the English version are wrong — as is the dubbing when The Key is playing on the cinema screen.
 The Italian version is a million times better, and quite a bit longer too.
+If you decide to order the US DVD from Cult Epics, be sure to choose the “Director’s Cut,” not the “Producer’s Cut.”

 SO YOU THINK I’M BEING TOO PICKY?
 Well... in the sloppy English version: